-- Roleplays with constructive feedback can be a bonding experience for team members
+- Roleplays with constructive feedback can be a bonding experience for team members.

-- Use real case studies for your scenarios, typical workplace interactions.
 Discuss the right and wrong ways to approach the process with the whole group.
 This will give the roleplayers a loose “script” to work with and take the pressure off of them having to create content from scratch.

-- Get participants to “do it the wrong way” to start.
 This will take the pressure off having to perform it right straight up and allow a bit of humor and release before trying to attempt the agreed “effective way” of approaching a situation.

-- Give participants the power to call “time” during a roleplay.
 If they are feeling uncomfortable, going round in circles or trying to change by doing what they have done in the past, allow them to stop whenever they like to get suggestions from the group.
 The facilitator should also stop a roleplay if participants are struggling and discuss with the group how things could be different.
 This will make any stumbles or missteps an important part of the learning experience for all, instead of a source of embarrassment for the roleplayers.

-- Make sure the roleplays are a part of the training session, not all of it!
 This is probably the most important point.
 Roleplays should be used when participants have learned new communication or interpersonal skill.
 The skill should be tangible and proven as effective.
 Roleplays by themselves can be fun, but not useful as a learning tool unless they are linked to specific skills and insights.